tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/thesis_outline.md

 ## Overview

-The Master Thesis Guide will serve as a guidance throughout the whole writing process of a thesis that consists of an empirical research project, for studies in marketing, economics, management, etc. In this part, the outline is discussed chapter-by-chapter.
-Keep in mind that the thesis outline might slightly differ depending on your official formatting guidelines, but the content should be more or less in the same order.
+The typical structure of an empirical paper, a master or Ph.D. thesis in economics and business involves the following sections:

+- Abstract
 - Introduction
 - Literature review
+- Institutional background
 - Conceptual framework
 - Data
 - Method
 - Results
 - Discussion
 - Conclusion
+- References
+- Appendix
+- Online appendix

+The outline is discussed chapter-by-chapter.
+Keep in mind that the chapter structure/order might slightly differ depending on your official formatting guidelines, but the content should be more or less in the same order.

+### Abstract
+Be as brief as possible and avoid word-by-word duplication with the introduction.
+State very clearly what the main take-away is for your paper.
+This can be a qualitative finding, but it can also be a number.

 ## Introduction

-A good introduction contains the following five paragraphs, each serving a clear purpose without using subheadings:

-1. **Implicit research question**: Establish the importance of the practical problem/subject you are studying without directly stating your main question.
+There is not one structure that always works, but here's a structured approach that is well-suited as a starting point:

+1. **Implicit research question**
+Begin your introduction by providing a general motivation for your paper, introducing the reader to the topic and establishing the importance of the practical problem.

+Subsequently, implicitly state your research question.
 Instead of saying *"My research question is: "What is the effect of X on Y?"*, state it as *"Therefore, it is crucial to understand ..."*

-You can always revisit the tips for refining your research question in [Part 1: Preparation](/masterthesisguide/preparation).
+For refining your research question, check out the topic on [Preparation for your Thesis](/masterthesisguide/preparation).

-2. **Motivate your research question**: Explain why it is important to study this topic.
+2. **Motivate your research question**

+Explain why it this topic is important and interesting.
 Think about using economic factors, social or political implications, or evidence relevance to top management, to convince the reader of the importance.
 Example sentences are *"Studying the effect of X on Y is crucial to.."*, or *"The effect of X on Y is worth studying because.."*

-3. **Literature review**: The literature review is included in the introduction or has its own chapter right after the introduction.
+3. **Literature review**: Briefly summarize the relevant literature (not all the literature) and explain in detail how you contribute to it with your paper.

-4. **Briefly explain your data and methods**: Give an overview of what data you are using and with what methods you will study the research question.
+4. **Briefly explain your data, methods, and results.**: Give an overview of what data you are using, with what methods you will study the research question, and what the results are.

 5. **The outline of the next chapters**: Describe what sections will come after the introduction.